Quandela/Perceval/docs/source/getting_started.rst

   * Perfect simulations with :ref:`Simulation Back-ends`
   * Noisy and non-unitary simulations with the :ref:`Simulator` layer

-* Control the flow of quantum computations and choose where they are run
+* Control the flow of quantum computations and choose where they are run:

   * Locally with the :ref:`Processor`, remotely with the :ref:`RemoteProcessor`
   * Manage your :ref:`jobs<Job>` with the :ref:`JobGroup`